Cyber resilience is everybody’s business (even Billy Idol!)

 The panel considered the emerging findings from our survey of Board members and Heads of ITs (or equivalent) at around 70 bodies.
 The session seemed to go well, and I hope that those that attended felt the same.
-For those that didn’t see/hear it, an edited version will be going online (will I make the cut?) soon.

 The panel were insightful and helped to add useful context to some of the stats and feedback we collected, saying things which others can take away and put to good use in their own organisations.
 Nuggets included: